-Automated guided vehicles are carrying assembly lines toward a more flexible future
+Automated guided vehicles are carrying the assembly lines to a flexible future

-Historically, the automotive industry has relied heavily on the use of robotic technologies for pure manufacturing operations like assembly, welding and stamping, but in recent years other applications such as automated guided vehicles (AGVs) have become more popular in production facilities.
+Historically, the automotive industry has relied heavily on the use of robotics technologies for pure manufacturing operations like assembly, welding and stamping – but in recent years other robotics applications such as automated guided vehicles (AGVs) have become more popular in manufacturing plants.

-AGV systems are increasingly used in facilities such as manufacturing operations and parts distribution centres where, among other things, they help to limit heavy goods handling by operators and to ensure a safer environment.
-One heavy user of AGV systems is DHL, which has AGVs in its vehicle assembly facilities to better manage line-feeding activities including the just-in-time (JIT) transportation of parts from plant inventory to assembly line.
+AGV systems are increasingly used in facilities such as manufacturing operations and parts distribution centres where, among other things, they help to limit heavy goods handling by operators and ensure a safer environment.
+One heavy user of AGV systems is DHL, which uses AGVs in vehicle assembly facilities to better manage line-feeding activities including the Just-In-Time (JIT) transportation of parts from plant inventory to assembly line.

-As Fathi Tlatli, international manager at DHL Customer Solutions and Innovation, explains, the chief purpose of AGVs in a manufacturing environment is to focus on JIT replenishment of the lineside.
+As Fathi Tlatli, International Manager at DHL Customer Solutions and Innovation, explains, the chief purpose of AGVs in a manufacturing environment is to focus on JIT replenishment of line-sides.
 According to Tlatli, DHL has already worked with several automotive OEMs in implementing and developing AGV solutions.
-Although he believes their use usually brings “clear performance improvements” across the board, he claims they are especially good at performing in certain specific areas: the repetitive movement of materials over a distance; the regular delivery of stable loads; processes where tracking material is important; and when on-time delivery is critical and late deliveries are causing inefficiency.
+Although he believes their use usually brings "clear performance improvements" across the board, he claims they are especially good at performing in certain specific areas – in particular, those that call for the repetitive movement of materials over a distance or the regular delivery of stable loads, as well for processes where tracking material is important and when on-time delivery is critical and late deliveries are causing inefficiency.

-According to Mitchell Weiss, chief technology officer at Seegrid, the company’s VGVs are used by a variety of leading automotive manufacturers.
-One example is Daimler, which uses Seegrid VGVs to optimise its parts-to-line application, cutting waiting time for parts by 22% and transportation time for parts-to-line by 50%.
+According to Mitchell Weiss, chief technology officer at Seegrid, the company's VGVs are used by a variety of leading automotive manufacturers.
+One example is Daimler, which uses Seegrid VGVs to optimise its parts-to-line application, and which reduced waiting time for parts by 22% and decreased transportation time for parts-to-line by 50%.

 "The key benefit here is ensuring the uptime of the expensive stamping press by making sure the output stations are cleared continuously without any breaks or shift change issues," says Weiss.